Planting footprints of hope in Uruguay

-A group of local people have decided to reverse that trend and despite the winter’s cold, have gathered in a local park to start work.
+A group of local people decided to reverse that trend, and despite the winter’s cold, gathered in a local park in August to start work.

 “The restoration of native forests is very important for Uruguay.
 Most people don’t know about our native trees, they have no idea,” says Katherine Muller, a local entrepreneur.

-She and the other volunteers start clearing the land of remains of black acacias and maritime pines, invasive exotics that displace native species and are quickly reborn when fires sweep through.
+She and the other volunteers cleared the land of remains of black acacias and maritime pines, invasive exotics that displace native species and are quickly reborn when fires sweep through.

-Native forests are home to nine out of 10 indigenous reptiles, birds, and mammals, including threatened species.
+Native forests are home to the majority of reptiles, and a large number of native birds, amphibians and mammals, including threatened species.
 They are essential to protect biodiversity, the environment, and water quality.

 And Ms Muller says they have another role to play in protecting the unique environment of Punta del Diablo.